 Smart contracts only “run” when certain conditions are met.
 At the simplest level, they work like: if X happens, then do Y. That’s the foundation.

-From insurance payouts to decentralized finance, smart contracts are shaping how digital agreements work.
+From insurance payouts to decentralized finance, Avalanche is using smart contracts to shape how digital agreements work and solving real-world problems.